smarter-travel-media/warthog/doc/source/usage.rst

 Usage During Rolling Restart
 ----------------------------

-In the example below, we use the Warthog client to disable a server in the load balancer while an application is restarted and then wait for the application to become ready to serve requests.
+In the example below, we use the Warthog library client to disable a server in the load balancer while an application is restarted and then wait for the application to become ready to serve requests.

 .. code-block:: python